 Our Results show that the purchase of $1,000,000 of electricity yields a Direct Output for each of the producing Industries in the Region based on their percentage Market Share of the Supply.

 COMMODITY DOES NOT EXIST

-If an Industry or a Commodity does not exist within the regions you are analyzing, a warning will now appear to inform you of each Event and Group once you select Run.
-If you choose to continue without making changes, those Events will not generate any results.
+If a Commodity does not exist within a Region being analyzed, a warning will appear indicating the Event and Group after selecting Run.
+If a user clicks Continue without making changes, those Events will not generate any results.
 Learn more about Adding an Industry to your Region.